reactexcel/fmclarity/ROADMAP.md

 * Need a select type control (for property type for example) that matches material design (how about using a dropdown and styling label)
 * When create a new facility, enter no details, reload, then select new facility... card does not appear
 * Editing a contractor, and then editing "your" team, nukes the previous notification, and then editing a contractor again brings it back... weird
+* Suppliers : when first supplier added it dissappears, susequent suppliers seem to be added with no issue

 ** Low priority **